-On February 2, EBA launched the report “Making Waves: Implications of the irregular migration and refugee situation on Official Development Assistance spending and practices in Europe ” (programme can be found here, and a blog of the report, in Swedish, here).
+On February 2, EBA launched the report “Making Waves: Implications of the irregular migration and refugee situation on Official Development Assistance spending and practices in Europe ” (the report was launched during following seminar, programme can be found here, and a blog of the report, in Swedish, here).

 The presentation of the report was followed by a panel discussion with State Secretary Ulrika Modéer, Staffan Landin, Kristof Tamas, Anna Knoll and Ninna Nyberg Sørensen.
 Moderating the debate was Gun-Britt Andersson, vice chair of the EBA.

 Ms. Modéer kicked off the discussion by emphasizing the importance of migration, describing it as a “driver of human progress”.
 Migration is a win-win-win phenomenon, she stated.
 Yet it is also one of the most divisive phenomena of our time.
 She reiterated Sweden’s commitment to development also in this context and made references to the incorporation of a migration dimension in the new Swedish policy framework and the SDGs.

 The discussion dealt initially about the concept of “root causes”, i.e. push factors behind migration.
 Implying a degree of skepticism towards the terminology, Ms. Modéer commented that “root causes” is the very raison d’être for development cooperation.
 Migration should be a choice, not a necessity.

 Ms. Nyberg Sørensen pointed out that corruption, lack of decent work, nepotism and violence are as important (root) causes of migration as poverty.
 Mr. Tamas reinforced the point making reference to the three D’s: development, demography and democracy as drivers for migration.